Teams, tales and tips – a guide to the local game

-Premier League participants in 2015-16, the palm-fringed resort of Bournemouth will be another pleasant seaside getaway for fans of Manchester United, Arsenal and Chelsea in 2016-17.
+A Premier League destination for five seasons until 2020, the palm-fringed resort of Bournemouth remains a pleasant seaside getaway for followers of clubs in the Championship.

-The town, beach, pier and all, never experienced top-flight football before 2015.
-Its flagship club, 2015 Championship winners AFC Bournemouth, had only ever spent five seasons in the second flight, two under current wunderkind manager Eddie Howe, and three under a motivational young Harry Redknapp.
+The town, beach, pier and all, had never experienced top-flight football before 2015.
+Its flagship club, AFC Bournemouth, had only ever spent five seasons in the second flight, two under miracle-working manager Eddie Howe, and three under a motivational young Harry Redknapp.

 The previous stint ended badly.
 Facing relegation in 1990, Bournemouth hosted the visit of promotion-seeking Leeds, whose fans practically sacked the town.
 The town lost its favoured status as a lucrative Bank Holiday destination on the fixture list and the club were condemned to a cash-strapped 20 odd years in the lower two flights.

-The town itself won’t see that much of an influx every other weekend.
-Dean Court, renamed the Vitality Stadium, holds under 12,000, with capacity to be expanded – but not for 2016-17.
+The town itself didn’t see that much of an influx every other weekend.
+Dean Court, renamed the Vitality Stadium, holds just over 11,000, with plans for a new stadium now on ice.

-It is set in what was once the separate, moneyed resort of Boscombe.
+The location is Boscombe, once separate from Bournemouth, traditionally a moneyed resort.
 With its spa, Grand Ballroom and Royal Arcade, Boscombe attracted the discerning visitor of the Victorian era.
 When the poet Shelley wanted a retirement home for his mother, he chose Boscombe.